engage-so/engage-so.github.io/_docs/integrations/stripe.md

 This is triggered when a customer leaves a checkout page and the session expires.
 This is popularly called **Abandoned Cart** in e-commerce.
 Use this to send reminders to customers about their pending order.
 [Learn more](https://stripe.com/docs/payments/checkout/abandoned-carts).

 ## Data we collect
-We collect different data for the supported events so you can use them to create customer segments and use them as [personalisation tags](/docs/guides/tags) within your automation messages.
+We collect different data for the supported events so you can use them to create customer segments and use them as [personalization tags](/docs/guides/tags) within your automation messages.

 Important note: For easier use, the amount data is converted from the smallest unit sent by Stripe to a hundredth.
 For example, Stripe sends 100p for a dollar payment but we convert it to 1.
-Engage’s personalisation tag engine is built on [Liquid template language](https://shopify.github.io/liquid/), so you can divide by 100 to convert back, e.g {%raw%}`{{ event.amount | divided_by: 100 }}`{%endraw%}
+Engage’s personalization tag engine is built on [Liquid template language](https://shopify.github.io/liquid/), so you can multiply by 100 to convert back, e.g {%raw%}`{{ event.amount | times: 100 }}`{%endraw%}

 ### Event data

-> Note: To use as personalisation tags, prefix with `event.` e.g `event.amount`.
+> Note: To use as personalization tags, prefix with `event.` e.g `event.amount`.

 - `invoice_url` - A URL to view (and pay) for invoice if finalised.
 Available in invoice payment events.
 - `invoice_pdf` - A link to download PDF of the invoice if finalised.
 Available in invoice payment events.